johnvoon/flask_react_redux_crud_app/README.md

 # Concept Law Firm Website

-A simple fake mobile-responsive law firm website with custom CMS hosted on Digital Ocean.
+A mock mobile-responsive law firm website with custom CMS hosted on Digital Ocean.
 My first experience with Flask and React.

 <strong>Check it out at: https://conceptlawfirm.xyz/</strong>